-This five-by-five-metre structure offers space for gatherings, exhibitions, and talks in various forms.
-Externally, the perimeter and four distinctive corners provide seating and resting areas.
-The roof, made from bright and colourful Ghanaian wax prints, filters sunlight dynamically into the interior.
-The pavilion’s colour references moments in the historic Jamestown area in Accra, Ghana.
+The five-by-five-metre pavilion offers space for gatherings, exhibitions and talks in various forms.
+Externally, the perimeter and four expressive corners act as seats and resting spaces.
+The bright and colourful tapestry of Ghanaian wax prints that form the roof filters sunlight dynamically into the interior.
+As people interact with the pavilion, their bodies become part of the architecture, like the totems, carvings and sculptures evident in West African architecture.

 Drawings: © YAA Projects